 Beginning in A.D.
 632, the entire Muslim world was ruled by a single leader called a caliph.
 But on March 3, 1924, after 1,292 years, the caliphate was abolished.
 Today, though, many Muslims envision a coming worldwide Islamic Super-state—and they are determined to reestablish the caliphate and vow that it will be planted in Jerusalem.

-Twice in its long history, Islam has dramatically expanded its reach in the world through aggressive Jihads—bringing huge areas of earth’s territory under Islamic control using all means necessary, including military conquest.
-Evidence is increasing that Islam is poised to launch a third Jihad to once again expand its dominion.
+Twice in its long history, Islam has dramatically expanded its reach in the world through aggressive Jihads—bringing vast areas of earth’s territory under Islamic control using all means necessary, including military conquest.
+Evidence is increasing that Islam is poised to launch a third Jihad to expand its dominion once again.